Born of a Virgin?

 Lincoln maintains that the biblical account of the Virgin Birth is comparable to the extra-biblical account of the miraculous birth of, say, Augustus.
 Christians would accept the former but not the latter (says Lincoln), on the basis of some preconceived notion about the inspiration and authority of the biblical texts.
 But Jesus is a far more likely candidate for a miraculous entry to the world than Augustus (or Romulus, or Apollonius, etc.)

+It is a pity that Lincoln, for all his careful scholarship, gives so little weight to eyewitnesses (Richard Bauckham’s noted work on this subject had been published a few years prior to Lincoln’s book).
 There is good evidence from the New Testament documents that both Mary and (at least some of) her other offspring became believers.
 They would have been able to correct the testimony about the virginal conception at an early stage, if that had been necessary.